lambda-client/ExamplePlugin/README.md

 ### Configure Gradle

 Test if the environment is set up correctly by building the plugin jar using the Gradle tab on the right side of the IDE.
-1. Go to `ExamplePlugin > Tasks > shadow > shadowJar` in the Gradle tab and run the script
+1. Go to `ExamplePlugin > Tasks > build > build` in the Gradle tab and run the script
 2. IntelliJ will create a new directory called `build`.
 The final built jar will be in `build/libs`

 ### Config